Protecting Your LGBTQ+ Child: What Christian Parents Should Know About Conversion Therapy

 Why Christian Parents Should Take the Harm Seriously

 We know Christian parents are trying to do what they hope is best for their kid.
-Many parents who consider conversion therapy are not acting out of cruelty.
-They are acting out of fear.
+Parents who consider conversion therapy are not acting out of cruelty.
+They are acting out of fear and they’ve been told this is how to help their child.
 They may worry about their child’s spiritual life, safety, future, or relationship with the family.

 Those concerns are understandable.
 But fear is a dangerous guide.